valeeraZ/fastapi-react-demo/README.md

 # Descartes Underwriting - Technical test

-This project contains a base template using ReactJS that can be used for Descartes Underwriting technical test.
+This project template using ReactJS & Python that can be used for Descartes Underwriting technical test.

 To install and run this template, use

 ```bash
 npm install
 npm start